vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
-Version 6.1.5
+Version 6.1.6
+Fix performance issue with order notes with certain configurations of NGINX Helper Version 6.1.5
 Fix crash in certain situations when checking order status Version 6.1.4